gnustep/plugins-sessions-windowmaker/README.md

 - conkyrc must be renamed ~/.conkyrc

-- Rik.themed and Sombre.themed are to be put in  ~/GNUstep/Library/Windowmaker/Themes.
+- Rik.themed and Sombre.themed for WindowMaker are to be put in  ~/GNUstep/Library/Windowmaker/Themes.
 You will be able to select it with Windowmaker desktop menu.

 - gnome themes like GnomeRikIcons-master and whiteSur-gtk-theme are to be put in /usr/share/icons or in ~/local/share/icons.
 I whiteSur-gtk-theme must be build and installed using the scripts provided in the github repo.